Brucephalus/Textbooks/Prosocial.md

 Avoidance teaches fragility.
 Exposure teaches resilience.
 And pain—when met with presence—isn’t your enemy.
 It’s your _edge_.
 Every rep that burns, every step that shakes you, every session that makes you want to quit… is a chance to practice being calm under pressure.
 That’s how strength is built—from the inside out.

-Expansion of Topic 7.3.2.2 **does** yield meaningful, non-speculative substance.
-Expansion follows:

 ##### 7.3.2.2 Reps Are Rehearsals for Life

 Every time you hit the gym, run a hill, or grind out that one extra rep, you’re rehearsing who you’ll be when life throws a challenge at you.
 Will you quit when it’s inconvenient?
 Or will you push through when it counts?
 Physical training _isn’t separate_ from life training—it’s the lab where you practice your response to difficulty.
 The barbell doesn’t care how you feel.
 It just waits.
 So does life.